Canop/csv2svg/README.md

 ### Viewing the SVG graph in a browser

 If you don't pipe the output of csv2svg, the graph is automatically displayed in your browser.
+For increasing readability the graph reacts to mouse hovering.

 ```cli
 app_whose_output_is_csv | csv2svg